01-edu/public/subjects/devops/clean_the_list/README.md

 ### Instructions

-Create a file `shopping.py` that contains a function `clean_list` which takes in a list of strings and performs the following operations on each list item:
+Create a file `shopping.py` that contains a function `clean_list` which takes and returns a list of strings and performs the following operations on each list item:

 - Removes all spaces before and after (but not between words).